josephfriesen/solar-system-age-calc/README.md

 ## Description

 This page, given a birthdate supplied by the user, will calculate that person's age and life expectancy on any planet in the solar system.
+Submitted for Epicodus code review 10/5/2018.

 ## Screenshots